Bollywood singing legend Lata Mangeshkar dies aged 92

 Indian transport minister Nitin Gadkari, a politician from Maharashtra state who was one of the first to arrive at the hospital following her death, tweeted saying: “Lata didi will always remain an inspiration for all of us.
 May god give peace to her soul.”

+Actor Hema Malini said she was “lucky” to have performed to several songs sung by Mangeshkar.

+“No one can sing like her, she was very special.
+Her passing away is very saddening,” she told news agency ANI.

-Born in 1929, Mangeshkar was the eldest of five siblings in a prominent musical family.
+Born in 1929 in the central Indian city of Indore, Mangeshkar was the eldest of five siblings in a prominent musical family.
 Two of her sisters have also been noted playback artists in the Indian film industry.

 She started singing at the age of 13 with songs in her mother tongue Marathi.
-However, soon her success took her to the Hindi film industry where she lent her voice to generations of film actresses from the 60s to 2000s.
+Her talent soon took her to the Hindi film industry based in Mumbai where she lent her voice to generations of film actresses from the sixties to 2000s.

+Known for her soft voice, Mangeshkar’s exceptional understanding of Indian classical chords made her a household name and she was often regarded as the best female playback singer of her era.

-One of her most famous songs is the patriotic ballad “Ae mere watan ke logon” (Oh, people of my country), a rendition of which once moved India’s first prime minister Jawaharlal Nehru to tears.
+One of her most famous songs is the patriotic ballad “Ae mere watan ke logon” (Oh, people of my country), a rendition of which is said to have once moved India’s first prime minister Jawaharlal Nehru to tears.
 The song is still played on India’s Independence Day and Republic Day celebrations.

 She has been the recipient of some of the highest honours in India, including the Bharat Ratna, the highest civilian award, and several national film awards.
 Mangeshkar was the first Indian to perform at London’s Royal Albert Hall in 1974.